abenaewudzie/Crossword-puzzle-/Readme.md

 # Crossword-puzzle-
-This project was giving to us a group to create a crossword puzzle in Assembly language The game gets difficult you move to the next level.
-You will give amd it would ne crossed given toa result which can be correct or incorrect
+This project was giving to us as a  group work to create 4 levels crossword puzzle in Assembly language The game gets difficult as  you move to the next level.
+You will be  give a guess by inputting the word you found in the puzzle and it would be crossed checked giving you a result which can be correct or incorrect